Summer Challenge 101 for Parents

 - Why should we join?
 Studies show that when kids don’t read over the summer, they lose core reading skills and fall behind when they go back to school.
 Keeping kids reading over the summer helps them maintain or increase their reading and learning skills.

 - How do I sign my child up?
 There are two ways to register.
 First, check with your child’s teacher to see if he or she signed up the entire class already.
 If so, the teacher has assigned your child a username and password.
-If not, you and your child can go to www.scholastic.com/summer and sign up.
+If not, you and your child can go to Scholastic.com/summer and sign up.
 It’s free!
-Although kids can log minutes through any desktop browser, mobile device (tablets or phones) browser, or through the free Scholastic Reading Timer mobile app on iOS and Android devices (see #10), you must register or authenticate via a desktop browser first.
+Although kids can log minutes through any desktop browser or mobile device (tablets or phones) browser, you must register or authenticate via a desktop browser first.

 - How old does my child have to be?
 4-14 is the core age, but if you read to your younger children, you can log reading minutes on their behalf.